peacey/split-vpn/README.md

   * The kill switch disables Internet access for VPN-forced clients if the VPN crashes or exits.
 This is good for when you do not want to leak your real IP if the VPN crashes or exits prematurely.
 Follow the instructions below to enable or disable the kill switch.

     1. To enable the kill switch, set `KILLSWITCH=1` in the `vpn.conf` file.
-If you want the kill switch to remain even when you exit OpenVPN cleanly (not just when it crashes), then set `REMOVE_KILLSWITCH_ON_EXIT=0` as well.
+If you want the kill switch to remain even when you bring down the VPN cleanly (not just when it crashes), then set `REMOVE_KILLSWITCH_ON_EXIT=0` as well.

     2. To disable the kill switch, set `KILLSWITCH=0` and `REMOVE_KILLSWITCH_ON_EXIT=1`.
 Note that there will be nothing preventing your VPN-forced clients from leaking their real IP if you disable the kill switch.